s0u7h/pcp/ReaClips (build and browse a personal sound, clip, loop library)/readme.md

 ## Usage

 1. Select an item you want to save, and run the action "Save ReaClip (selected items)"
-2. This will prompt you to name the ReaClip (by default named with a time-stamp - thanks @paat for this snippet)
+2. This will prompt you to name the ReaClip (by default named and auto-saved with a time-stamp - thanks @paat!)
 3. The script will create a folder called "ReaClips" under your default save path.
 You can change this name in the script user settings or use one of the other actions (e.g. "Save ReaClip to Beats folder").
 4. There is an additional "save as" step due to limitations in REAPER's current API.
 When the dialog comes up, just hit OK.
 The option to include media should be enabled by default but maybe check this is the case on your system.
 5. The script will then render the ReaClip, taking into account any sends or receives that affect the sound, and then open the Media Explorer to show the most recent ReaClips.
-6. These are just project files so you can browse through them and either use the native actions to open them as projects or insert them as subprojects, or use the actions "Insert ReaClip at start" or "Insert ReaClip at edit cursor" to load and explode the file into your currently active project.
+6. These are just project files so you can browse through them and either use the native actions to Open project / insert as subproject, or use the actions "Insert ReaClip at start" or "Insert ReaClip at edit cursor" to load and explode the file into your currently active project.
+7. If your clip contains Melodyne or other ARA edits then the ReaClip shoud keep your edits intact.
+However if you use the 'Insert ReaClip' actions it'll immediately reanalyze and lose the edits.
+In that case, use 'Insert as subproject' or 'Open project in new tab' instead.
-7. The "Open Media Explorer to ReaClips" action is useful to put on a toolbar button.
+8. The "Open Media Explorer to ReaClips" action is useful to put on a toolbar button.
 This is a super-useful Edgemeal snippet, edit the user settings inside for different folders/databases.
 ALso if you don't want the "Save ReaClip" actions to open the media browser automatically, you can change this in the script's user settings.

 ### REQUIREMENTS